TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 * `msgsSentCtrl` - The number of control messages sent to server since page load
 * `msgsCtrlReceived` - The number of control messages received from server since page load
 * `online` - Is the client browser online (true) or offline (false)?
+* `pageName` - Actual name of the current page
 * `sentCtrlMsg` - The last control msg object sent via uibuilder.send()
 * `sentMsg` - The last std msg object sent via uibuilder.send()
 * `serverTimeOffset` - Time offset between browser clock and server clock
 * `socketError` - Holds the details of the last socket error
 * `tabId` - Identifier for the current browser tab
+* `vueVersion` - if the VueJS front-end library is loaded, this _may_ tell you the version (does not work for all versions of VueJS)

 In addition, `uibuilder.logLevel` will automatically be retrieved via its own getter, use as `console.log(uibuilder.logLevel)`.